maghrebi84/wnd-charm/README.md

 40-Max Feret angle
 41-Min Feret angle

-It should also be noted that for the sake of completeness, WND-CHARM PixelIntensityStatistics features were extended to include the following extra parameters: Skewness, Kurtosis, entropy, mode, y and x coordinates of the weighted centroid.
-These four extra features will be computed whenever PixelIntensityStatistics is invoked in the code.
+It should also be noted that for the sake of completeness, WND-CHARM PixelIntensityStatistics features were extended to include many more extra parameters.
+These extra features will be computed whenever PixelIntensityStatistics is invoked in the code.
+The complete list of the PixelIntensityStatistics features are now as follows and their descriptions are available at https://pyradiomics.readthedocs.io/en/latest/features.html#module-radiomics.firstorder.

+0-Mean
+1-Median
+2-Min
+3-Max
+4-Range
+5-Standard Deviation
+6-Skewness
+7-Kurtosis
+8-Mean Absolute Deviation
+9-Energy
+10-Root Mean Squared
+11-Entropy
+12-Mode
+13-Uniformity
+14-10th Percentile
+15-25th Percentile
+16-75th Percentile
+17-90th Percentile
+18-Interquartile Range
+19-Robust Mean Absolute Deviation
+20-Weighted Centroid in y direction
+21-Weighted Centroid in x direction